Smertig/banana/docs/api/tg/types/message.rst

    Unique message identifier inside this chat

+   .. cpp:member:: integer_t date

+   Date the message was sent in Unix time.
+It is always a positive number, representing a valid date.

+   .. cpp:member:: chat_t chat

+   Chat the message belongs to

    .. cpp:member:: optional_t<integer_t> message_thread_id

    Optional.
 Unique identifier of a message thread to which the message belongs; for supergroups only